t3nsor98/Summer_Internship/week_6_assignment/README.md

 ---

-Deployment is the bridge between development and real-world usage, turning your MERN project into a live application ready for users and stakeholders[3][4][5][6].
+Deployment is the bridge between development and real-world usage, turning your MERN project into a live application ready for users and stakeholders.